James Hamilton Doggart: Later years

 Although he found no truth in organized religion, he did find God's hand in both nature and mankind.
 Sitting alone in a box at the Royal Festival Hall, he found God listening to Fritz Kreisler playing the violin.
 He found Him in the first crocuses of springtime and looking through a microscope at a child's retina.
 He found him in the echo of Homer's "rosy-fingered dawn".
 And he found Him, infinitely, in the fanned vaulting of King's Chapel.

-Jimmy Doggart died 15 October 1989, aged 89 years, 266 days.
+Jimmy Doggart died on 15 October 1989, aged 89 years, 266 days.